MICA-MNI/micapipe/docs/pages/05.mic2bids/index.rst

         ├── dwi
         └── func

-On the next table you can find the corresponding BIDS naming of each DICOM directory.
+In the next table you can find the corresponding BIDS naming of each DICOM directory.
 This example uses ``sub-01`` as subject's identification and
 ``ses-01`` as the session name.
-As we had two T1w images, using the string ``-run`` we will differentiate them.
+As we had two T1w images, using the string ``-run`` will differentiate them.

 +----------+---------------------------------------+----------------+----------------------------------------------+
 | Sequence | From DICOM directory                  | BIDS directory | To BIDS name                                 |